 We love the positive impact of Botanical dyes, and we love their painterly beauty and effect on textiles.

-This Spring Summer 21 season, we are honored to collaborate with local establishments and women owned businesses, Maria's Kitchen and the Shelter Island Florist, as well as Sylvester Manor, all on Shelter Island, NY, to use their food and floral waste in order to create our botanical dyes.
+We were honored to collaborate with local establishments and women owned businesses, Maria's Kitchen and the Shelter Island Florist, as well as Sylvester Manor, all on Shelter Island, NY, to use their food and floral waste in order to create our botanical dyes.

 Botanical dyes are extracted from nature, each with their own individual backstory.